 Dorm Check-in.
-The school utilizes dorm check-ins to account for the safety and well-being of students.
+The schools utilize dorm check-ins to account for the safety and well-being of students.
 Unless off campus on a pass or engaged in a school-sponsored activity, all students must be present in their dorm room for dorm check-in.
-The final face-to-face check-in with on-duty faculty occurs at 9:00 p.m.
-Sun through Thurs.
+The final face-to-face check-in with on-duty faculty occurs at 9 p.m.
+Sunday through Thursday.
 After this final accounting, students must remain in their dorm area for the remainder of the evening.
 Leaving the dorm area after the last evening check-in is a major residential violation.

 Lights Out.
 Due to the rigorous demands placed on students at Webb, an emphasis must be placed on living healthy lives, and numerous studies indicate that adolescents require eight hours of sleep each night.
-Lights out means that students must be in their own beds with the lights out and computers turned off.
+Lights out means that students must be in their own beds with the lights out and devices turned off.
 On school nights, the requirements are as follows:

-- Freshmen/Sophomores have lights out at 10:30 p.m. - Juniors must be in their own rooms with lights out by 11:00 p.m.
-Juniors may stay up until 12:00 a.m. only if they are doing academic work alone in their rooms. - Seniors must be in their own rooms by midnight.
+- Freshmen have lights out at 10:30 p.m. - Sophmores have lights out at 11 p.m. - Juniors must be in their own rooms by 11 p.m. with lights out by 12 a.m. - Seniors must be in their own rooms by midnight.
 Lights out for seniors is at the discretion of the dorm head.

 Late Lights.
 Late lights is the permission to study in one's own room beyond the scheduled time for lights out.
 In order to qualify for late lights, a student must make the request for late lights to the faculty member on duty, and must demonstrate the need for extra time to complete required work.
-Freshmen and sophomores may receive late lights permission up until 11:00 p.m.
+Freshmen may receive late lights permission up until 11 p.m.
 A student must have used available study time well in order to qualify for late lights.
+Late lights are rarely granted on Sunday nights.